Vandalism spree sees teens do $20,000 in damages to a Cumberland park

-CUMBERLAND, Ind. — Vandals smash and burn a Cumberland park doing an estimated $20,000 in damages.
+CUMBERLAND, Ind. — Vandals smashed and burned a Cumberland park, doing an estimated $20,000 in damages.
 Now the teens believed to be involved are being questioned by police.

 “We are hearing at least they are showing some remorse.
 It’s looking like they want to do something to remedy that,” said Sgt.
 Mark Waggoner, a detective with the Cumberland Police Department (CPD).

 The damages happened last weekend at Lions Park.
-City officials say the destruction lasted several hours from Saturday evening into Sunday morning.
-Police say at least one teen poured gasoline down a slide, and lit it on fire.
+City officials said the destruction lasted several hours from Saturday evening into Sunday morning.
+Police said at least one teen poured gasoline down a slide, and lit it on fire.
 The park’s tennis court and net were also burned.
 A $20,000 mural was spray painted with obscenities.
 A $4,500 drinking fountain was smashed down to its base.

 “I have been here 15 years, and this is the single worst night of vandalism we have ever seen here in town,” said Cumberland Town Manager Benjamin Lipps.